 However, he paid me the biggest compliment on my latest batch of low carb pudding cookies by telling me that they were “amazing”.
 Amazing folks!
 I told him I was going to quote him in my post, and quote him I did!
 He’s a man of few words, but I think I’ll keep him.

-Here’s a fun tip too when it comes to storing these low carb pudding cookies (and really any other cookie).
+- Here’s a fun tip too when it comes to storing these low carb pudding cookies (and really any other cookie).
 After you’ve eaten your share and then some, store the leftover cookies in a freezer bag in the freezer.
 Not only are you less tempted to keep eating them (because out of sight out of mind), the cookies are EVEN BETTER slightly frozen.
-Please tell me we aren’t the only weird ones who enjoy frozen cookies?

 - 1/2 cup unsalted butter softened